 Dorota has worked as a bookkeeper since 2003.
 She specialises in charities’ accounts and is one of Tender’s longest serving team members, beginning on just half a day a week in 2005, first as a freelance bookkeeper and then full time employee since 2010.
 She originally comes from Poland, and she has lived, studied and worked in the UK since 1997.

-Michelle has worked as a drama practitioner for a number of arts organisations including Stratford Circus and Rose Bruford college.
+Michelle graduated from The Royal Central School of Speech and Drama in 2011, where she studied Drama, Applied Theatre and Education.
+Since leaving university Michelle has worked as a drama practitioner for a number of arts organisations both in London and at home in Norfolk.
+These include Stratford Circus, Rose Bruford college, The ArtsLink, Shakespeare Schools Festival, Sheringham Little Theatre and the Norfolk and Norwich Arts Festival.
 She has also worked as a choreographer and director for many intergenerational and community productions with participants aged 8-80 years old.
-Michelle began working for Tender in 2012 as a facilitator and has led workshops in primary and secondary schools, PRUs, SEN schools and in many out-of-school settings as well.
-Michelle is a proper Country Girl at heart who loves walking through Crystal Palace Park in her wellies with her Yorkshire Terrier, Mack.
+Michelle began working for Tender in 2012 as a facilitator and has delivered workshops in primary and secondary schools, PRUs, SEN schools and out-of-school settings.
+Michelle is thrilled to continue to work as part of the Tender team to develop a whole school approach to promoting healthy relationships and gender equality.